• Skip to primary navigation

 What Do I Recommend?

-You could also reduce your exposure by rinsing and rubbing produce under running water.
-Or, use a method recommended by Consumer Reports they say has been shown to clean produce better than any other method.
+You could also reduce exposure by rinsing and rubbing produce under running water.
+Or, use a method recommended by Consumer Reports, which has been shown to clean produce better than any other method.
 The easy solution.... to use baking soda!

 To quote Consumer Reports, "Submerging apples in a baking soda solution for two minutes removed more pesticides than a two-minute soak in the bleach solution or two minutes of rinsing in running tap water."
 But to truly remove the pesticide, it took 12 minutes.
 Read the complete article, "An Easy Way to Remove Pesticides."

-There you have it.
-Being thoughtful and deliberate about your produce purchases in this way will protect your health and the health of the planet while keeping your food budget within reasonable limits.
+Being thoughtful and deliberate about your produce purchases in this way will protect your health and the planet's health while keeping your food budget within reasonable limits.

 Want more of Plant-Based Cooking?